 Lenovo is proud to offer our customers products with the ENERGY STAR qualified designation.
-Lenovo computers of the following machine types, if the ENERGY STAR mark is affixed, have been designed and tested to conform to the ENERGY STAR program requirements for computers.
+You might find an ENERGY STAR mark affixed on the computer or displayed on the power settings interface.
+Lenovo computers of the following machine types, if carry an ENERGY STAR mark, have been designed and tested to conform to the ENERGY STAR program requirements for computers.